Eyelid Surgery

 Seeing Results: Timeline & Duration

-• Results Duration: With a healthy lifestyle and good skin care, eyelid surgery results can last for years.
+With a healthy lifestyle and good skin care, eyelid surgery results can last for years.
 Upper tends to provide benefits for about 5 to 7 years.
 Lower usually lasts longer, with patients seeing benefits for 10+ years in many cases.
+Healthy habits and good skincare can help prolong results.

 Schedule Your Consultation Today